ljacobsson/samp-cli/docs/samp-local-dotnet.md

 $ npm install -g samp-cli
 ```
 2. cd to your .NET Lambda project root (make sure it has been deployed and that you're targeting a test environment. *Never* run this against a production environment!)
 3. Run `samp local --debug` and follow the prompts.
 This will create the required IDE specific configuration files.
-4. Run `samp local` and leave it running. (see `samp local --help` for all options)
+Leave the process running.
 5. Hit F5 (or start debugging via the dropdown menu)

 When you're done debugging, kill the `samp local` process with Ctrl+C (⌘+C on Mac) and you functions will be restored to run in the cloud again.